Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 1.0 Introduction

 This tutorial demonstrates some of the transient groundwater features of RS3.
-Here we create a dam with a changing head to examine the pressure head with time.
+Here we explore a dam model with a changing head to examine the pressure head with time.

 2.0 Starting the Model